oceandatalab/OVL/doc/ovl/index.md

 ## FAQ (How to cite etc ...)

-If you are using a screenshot of the Ocean Virtual Laboratory portal in a public presentation or in a publication, we kindly ask you to add the following citation: from Ocean Virtual Laboratory portal https://ovl.oceandatalab.com/ and you can also add a short link of what you are showing in the caption using the "Share" button in the title bar at the top of the Ocean Virtual Laboratory portal.
+**[how to cite]** If you are using a screenshot of the Ocean Virtual Laboratory portal in a public presentation or in a publication, we kindly ask you to add the following citation: from Ocean Virtual Laboratory portal https://ovl.oceandatalab.com/ and you can also add a short link of what you are showing in the caption using the "Share" button in the title bar at the top of the Ocean Virtual Laboratory portal.
 Additionally, if you are showing some Copernicus Sentinel data, you may need to add: